itzilly/itzilly/README.md

 - 👋 Hi, I’m @itzilly
 - 👀 I’m interested in computers, both hardware and software
-- 🌱 I’m currently learning Java, Python, and JavaScript
+- 🌱 I’m currently learning Java, Python, and C#
 - ✏️ My projet at the moment is a Spigot Plugin
 - 📫 How to reach me
         Discord: illyum#6151